How the statement ‘F all politicians’ ended up in California’s voter guide

 FRESNO, Calif.
-(KSEE/KGPE) — The official voter information guide for California highlights candidates running in the state’s primary election on June 7.
+(KSEE) — The official voter information guide for California highlights candidates running in the state’s primary election on June 7.

 The guide includes 250-word candidate statements that, according to a footnote in the information guide itself, are not checked for accuracy and “do not necessarily represent the views or opinions of the Secretary of State’s office.”